FAQ's

 What Are The Differences Between Garam Masala, Tikka Masala, And Curry Powder?

 Tikka Masala Definition: - Masala is a blend of herbs and spices.
-Tikka masala is pieces of meat or chicken marinated with spices, whereas garam masala is the term used for 'hot spices' that are not spicy but can keep the body warm.
-Garam masala powders may contain chilli and peppers, although they can be aromatic but are not spicy.
+Tikka masala is pieces of meat or chicken marinated with spices, whereas garam masala is the term used for 'hot spices' that are ot spicy but can keep the body warm.
+Garam masala powders may contain chilli and peppers, although they can be aromatic, but are not spicy.

-Tikka masala may contain fenugreek paste, turmeric, garlic, and chillies, and garam masala does not contain any.
+Tikka masala may contain fenugreek paste, turmeric, garlic, and chillies, while garam masala does not.

 Are Chicken Tikka Masala and Butter Chicken the same thing?

-Kundan Lal, the founder of the famous restaurant Moti Mahal (New Delhi, India), used grilled roasted dry chicken and crafted a soupy, flavourful, nutty butter chicken.
-Butter chicken or Murg Makhani is similar to chicken tikka masala and can be used as a substitute.
+Kundan Lal, the founder of the famous restaurant Moti Mahal in New Delhi, India, used grilled, roasted, dry chicken and crafted a soupy, flavorful, nutty butter chicken.
+Butter chicken, also known as Murg Makhani, is similar to chicken tikka masala and can be used as a substitute.
 However, tikka masala has a complex flavour layered with spices, and butter chicken has a sweet, mild, buttery taste.

 FAQ'S